Sani Abdullahi Shinkafi

 Sani Abdullahi Shinkafi, is a Nigerian politician and the current honorary special adviser on inter-governmental affairs to the governor of Zamfara State, Bello Matawalle.
 He previously served as the national secretary of All Progressives Grand Alliance.

 Early life and education

 Shinkafi was born in Shinkafi, Shinkafi LGA, Zamfara State.
-From 1976 to 1982, he went to Shinkafi Township Primary School, Zamfara State, before preceding to Government Secondary School, Gwadabawa, Sokoto State where he studied from 1982 to 1988.
-He went to Sokoto State Polytechnic and later preceded to School of Management Studies, Birnin Kebbi, Kebbi State in 1991 and received a national diploma in business administration.
+From 1976 to 1982, he went to Shinkafi Township Primary School, Zamfara State, before going to Government Secondary School, Gwadabawa, Sokoto State where he studied from 1982 to 1988.
+He went to Sokoto State Polytechnic and later to the School of Management Studies, Birnin Kebbi, Kebbi State in 1991 and received a national diploma in business administration.
 In 1998, Shinkafi received higher national diploma in accounting and finance from Plateau School of Accountancy and Management Studies, Jos.
 He received a postgraduate diploma in education from National Teachers Institute, Kaduna State in 2008, before receiving a master's in public sectors account from Nasarawa State University.